10darts/documentation/reference/web.rst

   Links the device with the user with a certain client data.

   :param string client_data: client’s unique reference to identify the user.

+.. js:method:: Tendarts.saveKey(label, value, kind):

+  Creates a key or a key/value associated to the registered device.
+You can create keys with no value as if they were tags.

+  :param string label: key name.
+  :param string value: value associated with the key.
+  :param int kind: value type associated to the key so it is correctly represented, 0: float, 1: int, 2: string, 3: bool. (default 3).